pruten/shoebill/README.md

 Shoebill is an all-new, BSD-licensed Macintosh II emulator designed from the ground up with the singular goal of running A/UX.

-Shoebill requires OS X, a Macintosh II, IIx or IIcx ROM, and a disk image with A/UX installed.
+Shoebill requires a Macintosh II, IIx or IIcx ROM, and a disk image with A/UX installed.

 [Download the latest release], and then see the [getting started] wiki.
 Also check out [screenshots].

-__Update (June 30, 2014): [Shoebill 0.0.4 is available]__
+__Update (June 30, 2014): [Shoebill 0.0.4 is available] (Now with Windows & Linux ports)__

 ####Supports
 * A/UX 1.1.1 through 3.1